 Some of the More Common Overlays

-Requiring a minimum credit score
+- Requiring a minimum credit score.

-Bankruptcy and foreclosure seasoning
+- Bankruptcy and foreclosure seasoning.

-Types of properties
+- Types of properties.

-Cash reserve requirements
+- Cash reserve requirements.

-Insufficient funds on bank statements
+- Insufficient funds on bank statements.

-Collections and charge offs
+- Collections and charge offs.

-The minimum standards for an FHA loan depends on the bank, lender, or broker, which they add their own requirements for approving an FHA loan.
-The U.S. Department of Housing and Urban Development (HUD) set standards for FHA mortgages and is published in the FHA Handbook 4000.1.
+The minimum standards for an FHA loan depend on the bank, lender, or broker, which they can add their own requirements for approving an FHA loan.
+Guidelines can often be confusing to even real estate and mortgage professionals.

 Some Examples of FHA Overlays

-Not allowing a manual underwrite.
-With refer/eligible automated underwriting findings, a borrower can qualify for a VA loan if all criteria is met.
+- With refer/eligible automated underwriting findings, a borrower can qualify for a VA loan if manual underwriting guidelines are met.

-Minimum credit score.
-Some lenders require a minimum credit score of 600, 620, or 640, but the VA does not mandate a minimum credit score.
+- Some lenders require a minimum credit score of 600, 620, or 640, but the VA does not mandate a minimum credit score.

 Examples of Conventional Overlays